oscarlaf03/life/README.md

 ## Getting Started

 This app uses Rails [version 7.2](https://rubyonrails.org/2024/8/10/Rails-7-2-0-has-been-released), which introduces a very cool feature of dev containers.
 Therefore, the app can run smoothly in a Docker container.
 You just need to have Docker installed and running on your machine.
-If you are using VS Code, the Docker extension comes in very handy.
+If you are using VS Code, the Docker extension comes in very handy and more importantly the VS Code Dev Container extension.

 To get started:
 - [Get Docker and Docs](https://docs.docker.com/get-started/get-docker/)